-Knowing how to make the most of these online connections is important.
-Of course, maintaining connections offline is important, too, whether it’s checking in with a phone call or meeting for drinks after work to catch up on each other’s lives.
+Knowing how to make the most of your online connections is important.
+Of course, maintaining connections offline is important, too, whether it’s checking in with a phone call or meeting in person when that becomes an option again.
 Face-to-face connections are often more familiar and more firmly established, but while you may not have as strong a history with your online connections, these relationships are no less valuable, and nurturing them is just as important.

 Six ways to make the most of virtual networking opportunities:

-- Participate in the conversation: Take advantage of groups in your areas of interest or local geography.
+Take advantage of groups in your areas of interest or local geography.
 LinkedIn and Facebook groups, Clubhouse rooms, and Fishbowl bowls allow you to be in the company of people in your industry or with whom you share a common interest.
-Participate in these groups.
-Post an article; comment on a conversation.
+Participate in these groups: post an article, comment on a conversation.
 Over time, people will come to know and respect you as an authority.
 Check out the IAW website, where members can regularly engage in conversation on message boards and participate in chat opportunities during our virtual Regional Networking Events and Local Chapter Connects eChapter events.

-- Showcase yourself: Keep your profile up to date and professional in appearance (profile photos count!).
+Keep your profile up to date and professional in appearance (profile photos count!).
 Show the world what you have done and what you are capable of.
 You never know when your profile will show up in somebody’s search and this is your chance to make a great first impression.
 Most importantly, don’t be shy.
 Bragging about yourself doesn’t come naturally for some, but when you do something cool, be sure to let your network know about it.

-- Be professional: When you meet someone in person, a firm handshake, an elevator pitch and a business card go a long way in establishing your professionalism.
-Obviously, you can’t physically shake someone’s hand or hand them a business card online but that doesn’t mean you can’t convey that same professionalism.
+When you meet someone in person, a firm handshake, an elevator pitch, and a business card go a long way in establishing your professionalism.
+Obviously, you can’t physically shake someone’s hand or hand them a business card online, but that doesn’t mean you can’t convey that same professionalism.
 During virtual events, turn your video on and interact with the speaker and other guests.
 Be sure to provide your contact information in the chatbox for easy follow-up (and save the chatbox so that you can connect with others who also shared their contact information).
-When messaging someone, be sure your words are concise and businesslike (no lol’s, ttyl’s or smiley faces) and, yes, grammar still counts … don’t forget to use spellcheck!
+When messaging someone, be sure your words are concise and businesslike (no LOLs, TTYLs, or smiley faces), and, yes, grammar still counts … don’t forget to use spell-check!

-- Be helpful: Always be willing to take that extra step and offer your help, whether it’s sharing your expertise, contacting someone in your network on behalf of your new connection or simply offering some sage advice.
-These are all great ways to deepen a connection and helps to leave the door open for future interactions that are mutually beneficial.
+Always be willing to take that extra step and offer your help, whether it’s sharing your expertise, contacting someone in your network on behalf of your new connection, or simply offering some sage advice.
+These are all great ways to deepen a connection, and they help leave the door open for future interactions that are mutually beneficial.

 Making the most of your online connections and nurturing these important relationships will ensure your virtual network continues to grow and thrive.